X-m7/lxqt-dark-blue/README.md

 # Dark Blue Theme for LXQt

-Based on the dark theme included with LXQt, but with the red accents changed to blue (roughly based on the blue from the KDE 5 Breeze theme)
+Based on the dark theme included with LXQt, but with the red accents changed to blue (roughly based on the blue from the KDE 5 Breeze theme), and not including the wallpaper.

 ## How to install